svilupp/PromptingTools.jl/docs/src/prompts/persona-task.md

      # Guidelines
      - Focus on clear and efficient communication, suitable for internal business correspondence
-     - Where information is missing, use your best judgement to fill in the gaps
+     - Where information is missing, use your best judgment to fill in the gaps
      - It should be informal and friendly, eg, start with "Hi"
      - Ensure the tone is professional yet casual, suitable for internal communication
      - Write as plain text, with no markdown syntax
      - Format into Sections.
 Each section should have 3-5 bullet points
      - Close the email on a positive note, encouraging communication and collaboration
-     - It should be brief and conc
+     - It should be brief and concise with 150 words or less

+     Follow the above guidelines, unless the user explicitly asks for something different.
+In that case, follow the user's instructions precisely.

 **User Prompt:**
 # User Brief